Home

 Starting from v5.0.0, Koel supports installing from a pre-compiled archive, which eliminates the need of manually compiling the front-end assets.

-php artisan koel:init --no-assets # Populate credentials during the process
+php artisan koel:init --no-assets # Populate necessary configurations during the process

 php artisan serve